 5. Resting the Roast:

-• Remove from the Oven: Once your roast reaches your desired temperature, remove it from the oven and cover it loosely with aluminum foil.
-Allow the prime rib to rest for 15-20 minutes.
-This step helps redistribute the juices throughout the meat for a tender, flavorful roast.
+- Remove from the oven: Once your roasted temperature reaches your desired temperature, remove it from the oven and covers it with aluminum foil.
+Let the Prime rib relax for 15-20 minutes.

 6. Making the Au Jus:

-• Bring the broth to a simmer over medium heat, allowing it to reduce slightly for about 5-10 minutes.
+- Bring broth in a boil on medium heat, so that it can reduce it slightly for about 5–10 minutes.

 7. Carving and Serving: